 Project Budget: The applicant provided budget information for the proposed project.
 The elements that are to comprise the Project Budget are listed below.
 Addressing each element does not itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that is to be evaluated.

-4.1 Provide a complete Budget Table that is appropriate for the proposed project.
-4.2 Provide budget narrative that relates the expenses to the proposed project Provide budget narrative that relates the expenses to the proposed project and is inclusive of all project components and the selected PPA(s). inclusive of all project components and the selected PPA(s).
+4.1 Provide a complete Budget Table as appropriate for the proposed project.
+4.2 Provide budget narrative that explains and supports each identified expense. justifies expenses as appropriate for the project's goals and planned activities within the selected PPA(s), as applicable.